Table Of Contents

 Rest Easy Knowing It's Done Right

-Laws very from state to state, and what seems like a small legal loophole can make legal documents unenforceable.
-The last thing you want is to have a bank or medical institution refuse to honor your power of attorney right when you need it most.
-To make sure your power of attorney is legally binding, work with a lawyer with knowledge of the laws in your state.
+Laws vary from state to state, and what seems like a small legal loophole can make legal documents unenforceable.
+The last thing you want is to have a bank or medical institution refuse to honor your Power of Attorney right when you need it most.
+To make sure your Power of Attorney is legally binding, work with a lawyer with knowledge of the laws in your state.
 Doing it right provides peace of mind.

 Dive Deeper into Estate Planning